Pranav2442/Stereo_Reconstruction/README.md

 <br/>
 4) Refer the calibration.txt file to tune the parameters.<br/>
 <br/>
-5) Use Stereo.compute to obtained the disparity map.
+5) Use Stereo.compute to obtained the disparity map.<br/>
 <br/>
 6) Change the type of the map because it return 16bit signed single channel image,CV_16s containing a disparity map scaled by 16.Hence it is essential to convert it to CV_32F and scale it down 16 times. <br/>
 <br/>